genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ## Customising header buttons

 You can add custom buttons on layout items, and then control their behaviour.
 See [the custom button API](./docs/api/foundation-layout.custombutton.md) for the full definition.
 Setting this is optional.
-If you do define it, you must define it as an array, which enables you to add multiple custom buttons if you wish.
+If you do define it, you must define it as an array, which enables you to add multiple custom buttons.

-* The `svg` parameter controls the icon that your button displays.
+* The `svg` parameter controls the icon that is displayed for your button.
 The format must be a base64 image definition.
-See the format as explained on the linked api document, and then replace the text around the `<< >>` part with a base64 encoded definition of the svg you wish to use.
+See the format (as explained in the linked api document above), and then replace the text around the `<< >>` part with a base64 encoded definition of the svg you wish to use.
 * The `onClick` parameter will register a callback with the button.
 When the user clicks the button, your callback will be called.
 The callback receives a reference to the clicked button element, and to the element that is contained in the layout item associated with the clicked button.

 Different layout instances can have their own custom buttons, or they can share definitions.
 You are not able to have fine-grained control over each layout item, though; so if a layout has a custom button, then every item that it contains will have the button.